marin-stefan/ItSchoolWeather/README.md

 ## 🚀 Features

 - Current weather and 5-day forecast display
+- The 5-day forecast is presented in an accordion-style menu
+  - The first day’s forecast is expanded by default
+  - Each day can be opened or closed individually using the expand/collapse icon
 - City selection via a dropdown menu with multiple predefined cities
 - Remembers your last selected city using Local Storage
   - If no city is stored, București is used as the default
 - Automatic weather update when changing the city
 - Fetches data securely via HTTPS requests from the OpenWeatherMap API
 - Filters and displays relevant information (temperature, humidity, description, icons, etc.)
-- 🔝 **Scroll-to-top functionality** appears when the user scrolls down more than half of the page, allowing quick navigation back to the top
+- 🔝 Scroll-to-top functionality appears when the user scrolls down more than half of the page, allowing quick navigation back to the top

 ---